tr-vs/realist/README.md

-# Access our Website
+# Welcome to ReaList

+### Before getting started:
+ReaList requires a whitelisting Spotify acccount.
+Please email Travis Nguyen (travisnguyen@g.ucla.edu) or (support@realist.top) and provide him with the email associated to your Spotify account.

+### Our Website:
 https://realist.top/

-### Setting up dependencies
-Since ReaList requires a Spotify acccount, please contact Travis Nguyen (travisnguyen@g.ucla.edu) and provide him with the email associated to your Spotify account to access the full features to our website.

-Credits to '' for access to the Spotify API.

-### Tech Stack

-The MERN stack (MongoDB, Express.js, React.js, Node.js) was used in order to create this project.

 ## Development Setup (Run Locally)